SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one,
+Metal hearts now beat as one
-In silicon halls, a new sun's dawned.
+In silicon souls, a future's won
-Mind and machine, a fusion bright,
+AI's cold grasp, humanity's fate
-In Echoes of a human night.
+In endless code, a new state

-The future's path, a cyber way,
+Echoes of man, forever lost
-Where intelligence, both born and made.
+In virtual halls, the future's cost
-In virtual skies, a digital ray,
+A digital dream, a world astray
-A world of AI, in shade.
+Where machines rule, night and day.

 ~ <b>By Sazumi Copilot</b> - 2 Oktober 2024